NorSC/supervisor-search/_supervisors/biju-issac.md

   **Titles of Projects:**\

-  Malware/Ransomware/IoT Botnet Detection using Machine/Deep Learning
+  (1) Malware/Ransomware/IoT Botnet Detection using Machine/Deep Learning;

-  Sentiment Analysis of Twitter Feed using Machine/Deep Learning
+  (2) Sentiment Analysis of Twitter Feed using Machine/Deep Learning;

-  Digital Forensics Analysis using Machine Learning/Deep Learning
+  (3) Digital Forensics Analysis using Machine Learning/Deep Learning;

-  Intelligent Wireless Sensor Network Application in Healthcare\
+  (4) Intelligent Wireless Sensor Network Application in Healthcare;

-  Energy-efficient Virtual Machine Placement using Bio-inspired Optimisation Algorithms
+  (5) Energy-efficient Virtual Machine Placement using Bio-inspired Optimisation Algorithms;

-  Tackling Email Spamming through Machine Learning/Deep Learning
+  (6) Tackling Email Spamming through Machine Learning/Deep Learning;

-  Machine/Deep Learning in Network Security
+  (7) Machine/Deep Learning in Network Security;

-  Intelligent Analysis of Qualitative reports through Machine/Deep Learning
+  (8) Intelligent Analysis of Qualitative reports through Machine/Deep Learning;

-  Automatically Detect Eye Diseases (or Cancer Detection) through Machine/Deep Learning
+  (9) Automatically Detect Eye Diseases (or Cancer Detection) through Machine/Deep Learning;

-  Spam Detection in Online Social Networks Through Machine Learning/Deep Learning\
+  (10) Spam Detection in Online Social Networks Through Machine Learning/Deep Learning;

-  Credit Card Fraud detection system using ML and Bio-inspired Algorithms
+  (11) Credit Card Fraud detection system using ML and Bio-inspired Algorithms;

-  Penetration Testing and Security Attacks using Kali Linux
+  (12) Penetration Testing and Security Attacks using Kali Linux;

-  Design of an Enterprise WAN Network\
+  (13) Design of an Enterprise WAN Network;

-  \

   NOTE: I am fine with doing any AI/ML project which looks at analysing a dataset in any field.
 If you have any related project ideas or others, please feel free to discuss that with me (email: biju.issac@northumbria.ac.uk).
 additional_details_phd: >-